Cosmetics empire to luxury rides: A look at Kylie Jenner's net worth

 First-ever home in Calabasas

 While most teenagers prepare for college or ponder upon what to do in life, this teenager bought her very first house.
 Well then not everybody is Kylie Jenner.
 At the age of 17, Kylie bought her first home.
-In 2015, Kylie brought a five-bedroom opulent house sprawling over 5,100-square-foot for a whopping USD 2.6 million (Rs 21 crores approx).
+In 2015, Kylie brought a five-bedroom opulent house sprawling over 5,100-square-foot for a whopping USD 2.6 million.
 From Tuscan-style living room to magnificent swimming pool, this villa screams grandeur from every angle.

 Hidden Hills’ mansions

 Post the huge success of Kylie Cosmetics, the reality TV star went on to purchase not one but three mansions in the Hidden Hills area of California.
-Considered as a celebrity hotspot, Kylie first purchased a miniature mansion for USD 6 million (Rs 49 crores approx.) in May 2016 followed by a modest property in the same year in August for USD 4.5 million (Rs 37 crores approx).
-Later the same year, she purchased a third property for USD 12 million (Rs 98 crores approx).
+Considered as a celebrity hotspot, Kylie first purchased a miniature mansion for USD 6 million in May 2016 followed by a modest property in the same year in August for USD 4.5 million.
+Later the same year, she purchased a third property for USD 12 million.
 For the unversed, this is one of her main abodes.

 Beverly Hills home with partner Travis Scott

-In October 2018, Kylie bought a mansion in the uber luxurious neighbourhood of Beverly Hills along with partner Travis Scott for USD 13.5 million (Rs 111 crores approx.).
+In October 2018, Kylie bought a mansion in the uber luxurious neighbourhood of Beverly Hills along with partner Travis Scott for USD 13.5 million.
 The couple, however, have now put the super-luxe mansion on sale.
 While what prompted the couple to let go of the sprawling property remains a mystery, the listing is held by Tomer Fridman of Compass.

 Undeveloped site in California’s Madison Club in La Quinta

-In 2019, Kylie splurged a whopping USD 3.3 million (Rs 27 crores approx.) on an undeveloped site in California’s Madison Club in La Quinta.
+In 2019, Kylie splurged a whopping USD 3.3 million on an undeveloped site in California’s Madison Club in La Quinta.
 While the property boasts of a scenic landscape, no plans have been disclosed by Kylie as to what she has in mind for the site in particular.

 Holmby Hills property

-Kylie’s most recent purchase was a single-storey modern home in the Holmby Hills area of Los Angeles for USD 36.5 million (Rs 300 crores approx).
+Kylie’s most recent purchase was a single-storey modern home in the Holmby Hills area of Los Angeles for USD 36.5 million.
 Sprawling across on an acre of land, it comes with two guest apartments and a dedicated guardhouse.

 Meanwhile, it was also reported that Kylie was renting a luxury townhouse in the Big Apple with partner Travis Scott in 2021.